 This unit will prepare the student to administer medications safely and competently with an emphasis on accuracy.
 The student will develop skills in mathematical problem solving using solid, liquid, and IV medication calculations.
-Calculators are not permitted on course exams.
+Calculators are permitted.

 CLINICAL PHARMACOLOGY:

 The student will gain knowledge and understanding of medication therapy and the safe, competent administration of medications.
 The student will become familiar with selected commonly used pharmacologic agents.
 IV Therapy and venipuncture techniques will be demonstrated utilizing the nursing process.